diego-carc/ProyectoFinalClustering/README.md

 We observed that three out of four phylogeny obtained are congruent with the protein's taxonomies, the only exception being the single linkage tree, which cluster some proteins ABC-2a within ABC-2b (The ones we remak taxa in blue on the Single linkage tree figure).

 However, it might be more informative since is noteworthy as ABC-2a and ABC-2b are taxonomically closer and we would expect the to be close in a phylogeny.
-While other methods separate them into distant clades and clustering it closer to the ABC-3 clade.
+While other methods separate them into distant clades and clustering ABC-2a closer to the ABC-3 clade.

 It might be a result of an intern clusters separation in ABC-2a clade (which is evident in the Ward tree figure).
 The proteins that are being considered in ABC-2b that belong to ABC-2a might be proteins that haven't had a strong differentiation process, resembling a midpoint between ABC-2a and of ABC-2b.
 And this midpoint-like group on the data may make the group ABC-2a look apparently closer to ABC-3 rather to ABC-2b.